stephenhky/PyShortTextCategorization/README.md

 any classification algorithm.
 In this package, it facilitates various types of these representations, including topic modeling and word-embedding algorithms.

+Since release 1.2.4, it runs on Python 3.8.
 Since release 1.2.3, support for Python 3.5 was decommissioned.
 Since release 1.1.7, support for Python 2.7 was decommissioned.
 Since release 1.0.8, it runs on Python 3.7 with 'TensorFlow' being the backend for `keras`.